 The Contractor shall provide the equipment necessary for all power tooled areas to obtain the minimum surface profile as recommended by the coating manufacturer.

-Power tool cleaning equipment is to be equipped with dust collection systems when used outside of an approved containment area.
+Power tool cleaning equipment must be equipped with dust collection systems when used outside of an approved containment area.

 Contamination: